dcbradley/netblast/README.md

 slowly ramp up the number of active flows.

-The worker's command-line options control the network port used by the worker and whether to run in the background.
+The worker's command-line options control the network port used by the worker, whether to run in the background, and how many parallel instances of the worker to run.

 Workers can act as servers, clients, or both (the default).
 For a network flow to happen between two workers, at least one of them